Jack Linnett

-John Wilfrid Linnett FRS (3 August 1913 – 7 November 1975) was Vice-Chancellor at the University of Cambridge from 1973 to 1975.
+John Wilfrid Linnett (3 August 1913 – 7 November 1975) was Vice-Chancellor at the University of Cambridge from 1973 to 1975.
 He was for many years a Fellow of the Queen's College, Oxford, and a demonstrator in Inorganic Chemistry at the University of Oxford.

 Education

 He was born on 3 August 1913 in Coventry in England and educated at King Henry VIII School and St John's College, University of Oxford, and was later a Junior Fellow there.

 Academic career

 He was appointed Professor of Physical Chemistry at Cambridge University in 1965.
 He was Master of Sidney Sussex College, Cambridge, on the Council of the Royal Society, and was President of the Faraday Society.

 Throughout his career as a chemist, he was noted for his wide interests, making substantial contributions in theoretical chemistry, mass spectrometry, explosion limits, atom recombination reactions, combustion, and several other areas.

 Octet rule

 In 1960, Linnett originated a modification to the octet rule, originally proposed by Lewis, concerning valence electrons.
 He proposed that the octet should be considered as a double quartet of electrons rather than as four pairs, and hence the theory became known as "Linnett double-quartet theory".
 Using this method, he was able to explain the stability of 'odd electron' molecules such as nitric oxide and oxygen.
 This theory was set out in a book "The Electronic Structure of Molecules: A New Approach", published by Methuen & Co Ltd, London, 1964.
 His general book "Wave Mechanics and Valency" also published by Methuen & Co Ltd, London, appeared in 1960.